ircv3/ircv3-specifications/extensions/multiline.md

 In addition to the base batch parameters (reference-tag and type) a multiline batch has one additional parameter, the target recipient.

-Multiline batches MUST only contain one or more PRIVMSG lines.
+Multiline batches MUST only contain one or more PRIVMSG lines, or one or more NOTICE lines.
 These lines MUST all have a target which matches the batch target.

-When receiving a well-formed multiline message batch, implementations MUST collect each PRIVMSG message content and wait until the full batch has been received before processing the message.
+When receiving a well-formed multiline message batch, implementations MUST collect the message content from each line in the batch and wait until the full batch has been received before processing the message.
 Processing in this context refers to:

 * Servers: delivering the batch to the intended recipients
 * Clients: displaying the batched message to the user